- Download our Moving to Kenya Guide (PDF)

 Kenya’s public transport infrastructure is underdeveloped.
 Unless one has lots of time on their hands, travelling by train or intercity bus isn't an option.
 New arrivals will become accustomed to seeing local Kenyans packed into a matatu or using tuk-tuks or motorcycle taxis to get around.
 Although using these might be an experience, they're generally unsafe or uncomfortable.

 Still, there are other options available.
-For everyday travel, most expats hire a local driver who is familiar with the area and Kenyan driving norms.
-When it comes to travelling nationally, domestic airlines are the fastest way to get from A to B.
+For everyday travel, expats mainly drive or hire a local driver who is familiar with the area and Kenyan driving norms.
+When it comes to travelling nationally, domestic airlines are the most practical way of getting from A to B.

 Public transport in Kenya

 Expats moving to Kenya will find the public transport infrastructure to be somewhat limited.
-Long-distance buses serve most destinations, but journeys are long.
-Train travel is even more restrictive, with just a few services to even the main destinations each week.
+Long-distance buses serve most destinations, but journeys are slow.
+Train travel is even more restrictive, with just a few services each week.

-Kenya has a large long-distance bus network used by the majority of people who travel within the country.
-Travelling by bus is a cost-effective but time-consuming way to get around Kenya.
+Kenya has both local bus services and a large long-distance bus network used by most people who travel within the country.
+Travelling by bus can be a cost-effective but time-consuming way to get around Kenya.

 While travelling by matatu provides a uniquely Kenyan experience with their colourful décor and loud music, it can be risky.
 Matatus are often driven badly with drivers swerving in and out of traffic to get to their destination quickly and stopping suddenly to pick up passengers at the side of the road.

 Matatus are the cheapest way of getting around in Kenya, with prices based on distance travelled.
-However, expats should avoid using them for anything but a short journey within a town or city.
-If needing to get around, local buses are usually a safer option.
+But, due to safety issues, travelling by local buses or car are better options.

-Tuk-tuks are three-wheeled motorised taxis that can be found in Kenya’s main cities.
+Tuk-tuks are three-wheeled motorised taxis that can be found in Kenya’s main cities, especially along the coast.
 They can carry up to three passengers and are a speedy way to get around town.

 There are no set prices, so expats will need to get used to negotiating with the tuk-tuk drivers before starting a journey.